ELIXIR-Norway-Training/fair-dm-lifesci-june-2022/README.md

 ## About

 The course aims to cover topics covering the whole data life cycle (as shown in the [Research Data Management kit by ELIXIR Europe](https://rdmkit.elixir-europe.org/)) with a specific focus on the implementation of [the FAIR data principles](https://www.go-fair.org/fair-principles/).
 The goal is to teach the key concepts on how to make life sciences data Findable, Accessible, Interoperable, and Reusable for your research management.
 The course is aimed at current and future life scientists in Norway.
-[Click here to read the course schedule.](https://github.com/elixir-oslo/fair-dm-2022-course/blob/main/schedule.md)
+[Click here to read the course schedule.](https://github.com/elixir-oslo/fair-dm-2022-course/blob/main/schedule.md) For queries, check out [Frequently Asked Questions document (FAQs.md)](https://github.com/elixir-oslo/fair-dm-2022-course/blob/main/faqs.md) and/or you can send email to biomeddata@uib.no.

 ### Learning Objectives